DaltonGomez/FCNF-Solver/README.md

 [SolutionVisualizer](src/FlowNetwork/SolutionVisualizer.py) class.

 ![Visualization of optimal MILP solution for medium_6.p, solved at the maximum demand of the input graph](data/figures/medium_6_optMILP_d=133_c=33710.PNG)
+*The optimal MILP solution to input graph `medium_6.p`, solved at the maximum demand of the network.
+Opened edges are black with the assigned flow in orange font.
+Unopened edges are grey.*

 #### 3. Metahueristic Approaches to FCNF